Shadowdrums/Shadow-Tool/README.md

 #### LockPick:

 LockPick is a brute force wifi network scanner and password breaker.
 Note: this is not reliable and takes forever but it is for proof of concept.

+####Rescource-Monitor:

+This tool will give you a live update on cpu usage, ram usage, SSD and HDD usage, bandwitdth usage, cpu temp, current power status, and uptime.

 #### Notes: